Glastonbury Divorce Attorney

 In the history of divorce, there have been countless stories of how traumatic divorce can be for the children of the separating parents.
 Some research in the 1980s and 90s was focused on investigating the result of parental separation on a child’s mental fortitude.
 Unfortunately, the resulting statistics are not always encouraging.
-In many cases, this trauma is not completely necessary, and could have been avoided if the divorce was approached with integrity, honesty, and a desire for the betterment of all parties involved.
+In many cases, this trauma is not completely necessary and could have been avoided if the divorce was approached with integrity, honesty, and a desire for the betterment of all parties involved.

 To reduce the negative impacts of divorce on your child, there are some important things to consider.
-There is a stigma in the world today that many couples are staying together for the sake of the children, fearing disruption of their children’s lives.
+There is a stigma in the world today that many couples are staying together for the sake of their children, fearing disruption to their children’s lives.
 In reality, it is better to take the time to walk through the mediation process with the mental and emotional aspects of your children in the forefront of your mind than it is to foster an unhealthy relationship.
 For one, you are setting a better example for your child by using your maturity to find a mutually beneficial solution to the issues in your marriage.
 In this way, by honestly communicating with your children as well as your spouse, you are setting your children up for success in their own future interpersonal affairs, even at a smaller scale and younger age.
-Our mediation attorneys can assist you in effectively redirecting your focus from yourself to your children, and counsel you in your custody and child support agreements.
+Our Glastonbury divorce attorneys can assist you in effectively redirecting your focus from yourself to your children, and counsel you in your custody and child support agreements.
 The final decision is left to the family judge.

 Is a Family Law Attorney Your Next Step?

 If the situation for your spouse and yourself involves co-parenting, it is essential for you to review and understand strategies to reduce the impact on your children.
-At CT Mediation center, we have a team of parenting coordinators (or custody mediators) who spend their time with you helping you learn the parenting skills you need to be successful on your own once the separation has been completed.
+At CT Mediation Center, we have a team of parenting coordinators (or custody mediators) who spend their time with you helping you learn the parenting skills you need to be successful on your own once the separation has been completed.

 Reach Out to a Glastonbury Divorce Lawyer at CT Mediation Center Today!

 With this information, it is up to you and your partner to determine the best plan of action to move forward with your separation.
 At the end of the day, it is important for everyone involved to be able to embrace their honesty and communicate openly throughout the process.
-Divorce may not be pretty, but our services can help make your divorce as quick and painless as possible, minimizing unnecessary harm to you, your spouse, or your families’ constitution.
+Divorce may not be pretty, but our services can help make your divorce as quick and painless as possible, minimizing unnecessary harm to you, your spouse, or your family’s constitution.
 Divorce has many components, and hiring a divorce attorney for mediation, collaborative divorce, or counseling can be essential to the process.
 To learn more, call today or schedule a consultation.